-The safety of our colleagues and customers is our highest priority and we have extra safety precautions in place to keep you safe and ensure that our workplaces are Covid secure.
+The safety of our colleagues and customers is our priority and we have extra safety precautions in place to keep you safe and ensure that our workplaces are Covid secure.

 As well as our critical services, which include responding to gas emergencies, carrying out emergency repairs and essential maintenance activities, we are carrying out work to upgrade our critical infrastructure, including planned work to modernise ageing metal gas mains, where the majority of the work can be carried out safely in the street.